Water-Earth Dynamics, Challenge 2:

-Now that you have examined multiple perspectives on the topic and shared information about what you know, it is time for you to research and revise your ideas.
-Use the Web sites listed at the bottom of the page to help you address the challenge, this will allow you to focus on the important dimensions of your challenge.
+Now that you have shared information about what you know about watersheds and viewed multiple perspectives on the topic, it is time for you to research and revise your ideas using the Web.
+Visit the Web sites listed in “Multiple Perspectives” and “Research and Revise” to help you with the vocabulary, to acquire the knowledge you will need to advance your understanding about watersheds, and to carry out activities designed to help you focus on the important dimensions of the challenge.